szajakubiak/plants_health_monitoring/README.md

 ## TODO:
 * Connection diagram for device with Pico W
+* Connection diagram for soil moisture sensors
 * 3D printed stand for PySpectrometer2
 * Connection diagram for IR filter controller
 * Add links to 3D printed parts
+* Add info about turn table for plants photography